divblox/divblox.github.io/troubleshooting.md

 that is used to run your web server has ownership and write permission for the divblox folder.
 ## Windows
 divblox was created on a UNIX based operating system and it is recommended that you use MacOS for the best experience when developing with the framework.
 However, we do try to support Windows as far as possible.
 The following are common issues users experience when setting up divblox on Windows environments:
+### Basecamp Communication error (SSL)
-- The installation wizard complains that the connection to basecamp cannot be established because of an SSL Certificate problem.
+The installation wizard complains that the connection to basecamp cannot be established because of an SSL Certificate problem.
 Specifically: unable to get local issuer certificate.
 To solve this problem, follow these steps:

 1. Download cURL's cacert.pem certificate from the official cURL website [here](https://curl.haxx.se/docs/caextract.html)
 2. Save this cacert.pem file in your webserver's root folder, for example C:\MAMP\cacert.pem
 3. Update your php.ini file to tell cURL where to locate this certificate.
 Add the following to the bottom of your php.ini file: